 For many centuries he was wrongly confused with Judas Iscariot, the disciple who betrayed Jesus.
 The Gospel of John refers to a disciple called "Judas not Iscariot" (John 14:22).
 He is also not to be confused with "Thaddeus of Edessa", one of the seventy disciples sent out by Jesus to proclaim the Kingdom of God.

 The Letter or Epistle of Saint Jude in the Bible is usually attributed to the Apostle Jude, and though a short text it is a beautiful piece of Holy Scripture (read it here).

 Very little is known about Jude's life after the death and resurrection of Jesus, but the ancient tradition of the Church is that he preached the Gospel in the Middle East, namely Judea, Samaria, Idumaea, Syria, Mesopotamia, Libya, Beirut and Edessa.

 The ancient tradition of the Church is that after preaching about the Good News of God's love for all Jude died as a martyr, giving his life in witness to Jesus Christ.
 According to the tradition of the Christians in Armenia, Jude was martyred about 65AD in the Lebanon town of Beirut, together with the apostle Simon the Zealot.
 The Roman Catholic Church recalls the memory of Saints Simon and Jude on 28th October, which is a busy time at the National Shrine of Saint Jude at Faversham.

 In AD 700, his relics, together with those of Saint Simon (who shares the same Feast Day), were conveyed to Rome and installed in the old Vatican Basilica.
 Benedict the Canon records that the cult was popular in Rome during the twelfth century, and he tells us that two altars under which the relics of the saints rested were incensed during solemn night vigils.
 When Saint Peter’s Basilica was rebuilt, the relics were reestablished on 27 December 1665 under a single altar in the north transept of the new basilica.
-The altar is directly over the spot where modern archaeological investigations suggest Saint Peter was actually crucified
+The altar is directly over the spot where modern archaeological investigations have suggested that Saint Peter was crucified.

 One of the statues of Saint Jude at Faversham